 Poetry as Thought-Reservoirs

-Written by: sand blown
+by sand blown

 Being an amatuer by any and all means (but, having collected a few things on the way) it would seem best to speak from analogy with respect elucidating any understanding of that art of sculpting with words called 'poetry'.
 Just as the beauty of a wooden sculpture is in the shape, so too, the beauty of poetry is in more than just the words; it is found in the ideas about life or whatever and the ironies, sarcasms, comedies, etc that the human race does or does not attend.